-Graders:
+Grader:

-- Brett Bauman (brett@nationalparalegal.edu) exams - Michael C. Jones (michael.c.jones@hotmail.com) assignments and interactions
+- Brett Bauman (brett@nationalparalegal.edu)

 COURSE DESCRIPTION:

 Although concepts in constitutional law do not often manifest themselves in the everyday practice of law, a basic understanding of the foundation on which our entire legal system is built is vital to a student's legal education.
 This course will provide our students with a general understanding of the major issues in constitutional law, including the separation of powers between the executive, legislative and judicial branches of the federal government; federalism and states' rights, the concept of interstate commerce; freedom of speech (the First Amendment); substantive and procedural due process; the equal protection clause; and various areas of discrimination.